herb-medicne/Meridian-prediction/README.md

 ## 4.	herb_level_without _filteration.csv

 This is herb level of Meridian classification and features.
-The feature are calculated by adding all related compounds together nomatter it is ggod properties or not.
+The feature are calculated by adding all related compounds together nomatter it is with good properties or not.

 # Example